Fergus3763/UI-for-Dashboard/handover/BOOKER_VIEW_SPOKE_PROMPT.md

 File: /handover/BOOKER_VIEW_SPOKE_PROMPT.md
 Owner: HUB #7 → Booker View Spoke
 Scope:
-Create the Basic Booker View UI (read-only) that displays all rooms and their attributes, using only Admin-configured data and simple availability logic.
+Create the Basic Booker View UI (read-only) that displays all Meeting Rooms and their attributes, using only Admin-configured data and simple availability logic.
 No pricing engine, no payments, no booking creation.

 1. 🎯 Purpose (Plain English)

-Your job is to build a simple front-facing Booker View page that shows a hotel administrator what a guest would see when browsing available rooms.
+Your job is to build a simple front-facing Booker View page that shows a hotel administrator what a guest would see when browsing available Meeting Rooms.

 This is a demo/MVP, not the final Booker product.